agiledigital/poet-slack-bot/README.md

 ### Acknowledgements
 The authors would like to thank [Agile Digital](http://www.agiledigital.com.au/) for the proposal and guidance.

-To ask questions or report issues please post on Stack Overflow with the tag syntaxnet or open an issue on the tensorflow/models issues tracker.
-Please assign SyntaxNet issues to @calberti or @andorardo.

 ### Licence
 This work is licensed under the Apache License Version 2.0 (APLv2).